minibasehq/minibase/README.md

 </p>

 Minibase is an **application backend**, designed to be a lightweight alternative to Supabase and Firebase.
-It has a Postgres base and a set of data-access components that are accessed through an API gateway.
-The default setup includes a REST API, but the components can be added and swapped out as needed.
+It has a Postgres base and a set of satellite service accessed through an API gateway.
+The default setup includes a
+REST API, but services can be added and swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />